TylerEnglish/App/derived_data/README.md

 This directory contains processed data files that are generated as outputs from the data processing and analysis pipelines.

-## Files

-- **processed_data.csv**: A sample processed data file resulting from running the data processing pipeline on the raw data.
-This file represents the cleaned and transformed data ready for analysis or further use.

 ## Guidelines

 1. **Data Format**: All processed data should be in approated formats and maintain consistency with naming conventions and schema.